 - Incoming LD families sign LD contract

-- Requiring outside testing of prospective LD students
+- Outside testing required of prospective LD students

 - Pre-screening protocol before testing

-- Reviewing percent of LD students at each grade level meeting and admissions meetings
+- Percent of LD students reviewed at each grade level meeting and admissions meetings

 - LD training for teachers